 Data on per capita sales of alcohol are similarly reported across the province.

-More than 4,500 interviews have been completed since 2008 on high-risk populations of substance users in Victoria and Vancouver to monitor patterns of use, related harms and use of harm reduction services.
-Numerous journal articles, in-house statistical bulletins and reports have been prepared and disseminated.
-Datasets have been made available to faculty and graduate students at UVic as well as other post-secondary institutions.
+We have conducted more than 4,000 interviews since 2008 on high-risk populations of people using substances in Victoria and Vancouver to monitor patterns of use, related harms and use of harm reduction services.

 - Alcohol consumption

 - General populations surveys

 Upon request, information from the various research components can be put together and organized to create regional profiles that will assist policy-makers within the regions to identify and address unique issues facing their communities.